CumulusNetworks/docs/content/cumulus-netq-restruct/Monitor-Devices/Monitor-Network-Inventory.md

 netq show inventory brief
 ```

 This example shows that we have four spine switches, three leaf switches, two border switches, two firewall switches, seven hosts (servers), and an out-of-band management server in this network.
+For each of these we see the type of switch, operating system, CPU and ASIC.

 ```
 cumulus@switch:~$ netq show inventory brief